 There is a lot of live chat software out there.
-As experts in customer service, we have worked and tested many of live chat and helpdesk platforms.
+As experts in customer service, we have worked and tested many live chat and helpdesk platforms.
 That’s why we wanted to make a comparison of these tools with the goal of helping you decide which one would be a good choice for your business.
-Below, we present the main features, pros, and cons of the one of the most popular Zendesk alternative – Intercom.
+Below, we present the main features, pros, and cons of a popular Zendesk alternative – Intercom.

 Why Your Business Needs Live Chat

 In a recent study, 97% of global consumers said customer service is an important factor in their choice of brand.
 There are several ways you can improve your customer service capabilities, but customers are increasingly looking for and expecting live chat.

 What makes live chat so great?
 There are a few unique benefits that customers seem to love.
 They are:

 - Quick Response Time: live chat allows you to communicate with customers in real-time.
 With live chat, they don’t have to wait for an available phone agent or an email response.
 In one study, 73% of customers said the best thing a company can do to provide quality customer service is value their time.
 Over 50% of customers said they want brands to be available for questions 24/7.

 - Easy to Use: live chat is also simple to use.
 A message box appears at the bottom of a website, and customers can simply type in their questions or concern.
 There’s no navigating around your website trying to find contact email.

 - Personal Connection: Finally, live chat offers a more personal experience.
 Your live chat agents chat with customers in real-time and offer assistance and help right then and there.
 Using the latest technology these live chat solutions have the ability to show you customer’s information right in the chat.
 You will have all the necessary details that will help you personalize communication with your customer.

 Depending on your business needs you will need appropriate live chat software.
 Intercom and Zendesk are two popular options that we wanted to compare and help you decide which one works for you.